benjaminkitson/react-tic-tac-toe/README.md

 # react-tic-tac-toe

-A Tic-Tac-Toe web app built with React!
+A Tic-Tac-Toe web app built with React using TypeScript!

 The app supports both one and two players, with a cpu opponent in one-player mode.